 Extract pay stubs to structured JSON

 Pay stubs detail earnings, deductions, taxes, and net pay for a given pay period.
 Every employer and payroll provider formats them differently.
-Sensible extracts pay stub data into validated JSON for income verification, lending decisions, and payroll auditing.
+Sensible normalizes pay stub data into consistent JSON for income verification, lending decisions, and payroll auditing.

 Why pay stubs resist standardized extraction